bruc3mackenzi3/go-microservice-template/README.md

 make d-build
 ```

-4. Push the Docker image
+4. Push the Docker image to
 ```
 make d-push
 ```